-Insulin resistance is a condition that affects more than 60 million Americans.
-It occurs when the body makes insulin but does not use it efficiently.
+Insulin resistance occurs when the body makes insulin but can’t use it efficiently.
 This means that glucose builds up in the bloodstream instead of being used by cells.

-To compensate for the high blood sugar levels, the insulin-producing cells in the pancreas release more and more insulin to try to keep blood sugar levels normal.
+To reduce the high blood sugar levels, the insulin-producing cells in the pancreas release more and more insulin to try to keep blood sugar levels normal.
 Gradually, these cells fail to keep up with the body’s need for insulin.
-As a consequence, blood sugar levels begin to rise.
+As a result, blood sugar levels begin to rise.

-When a fasting individual has too much glucose in the blood (hyperglycemia) or too much insulin in the blood (hyperinsulinemia), that person may have insulin resistance.
+When a fasting person has too much glucose in the blood (hyperglycemia) or too much insulin in the blood (hyperinsulinemia), they may have insulin resistance.